 A 2015 study on housing prices within walking distance of a surf break showed that houses close to a surf break had an increased value of $100,000 (about 10% of the average house value in the study) compared to houses further away from a surf break.

-The money for the project will come through a combination of community fundraising, local donations, local partnerships, corporate donations of goods and services, events, grants and public funds.
+At this time, no money is coming from the Town of Cochrane taxes and no money will be requested for the next few stages.
+The money for the project will come through a combination of community fundraising, local donations, local partnerships, corporate donations of goods and services, events, grants, and public funds.

 Well built river waves have very minimal ongoing costs.
 The design will make the minimal seasonal maintenance very easy to perform.
 There maybe large costs following major flood events but the Alberta RSA will permanently maintain a large fund to cover these costs.

 The supporting facility will generate enough income to pay for the upgrades at the end of the lifespan as well as annual operating costs.
 Funds will be put away every to pay for upgrades at the end of the lifespan.

 As per the recommendations in the feasibility study, the River Wave Park will be operated by a newly formed, local organization.